 Has your child been diagnosed with a developmental disability?

-If so, District Speech can help.
+If so, pediatric speech therapy can help.

+Speech language therapy can help your child improve their communication and ongoing development.
 We’ll work with you and your child to overcome the factors holding them back.

 What Sort Of Speech Development Issues Do Children Face?

 There are a number of different reasons why your child may benefit from speech therapy.
 Below, you’ll find some of the more common ones.

 If your child has had frequent ear infections between birth to three years of age, it can impact their hearing.
 This is particularly true if there is a large fluid build-up in their ears.
 Speech sounds may appear muffled and unclear to your child, which can cause a delay in the development of their speech and language.

 If you have consulted with an audiologist and were referred to a speech pathologist, District Speech can help.
 We’ll work with you and your child on ensuring their speech and language continues to develop following resolution of their hearing delays.

 If your child has a cleft lip or cleft palate, they have a split in their upper lip or the roof of their mouth, respectively.
 It’s among the most common type of birth defect, and can be corrected in most cases.

 Children born with cleft lip/palate may end up with speech difficulties, since the palate is an important component of how we form words.
 Their voices may end up sounding nasally, or they may have difficulty pronouncing certain words.